-- 2. Uses that require conditional use approval may be approved by the City Council when they determine that the proposed use: - a.
-Complies with all applicable standards of this zoning ordinance; - ba.
+Uses that require conditional use approval may be approved by the City Council when they determine that the proposed use:

+a.
+Complies with all applicable standards of this zoning ordinance;

+- ba.
 Is in the interest of the public convenience and will not have a significant adverse impact on the general welfare of the neighborhood or community; - cb.
 Is compatible with the character of the surrounding area in terms of site planning, building scale and project design; Will not impede the orderly development and improvement of the surrounding properties for uses permitted in the district; - dc.
-Has operating characteristics that are compatible with the surrounding area in terms of hours of operation, outdoor lighting, noise, and traffic generation;-and - ed.
-Will not have a significant adverse impact on traffic safety or comfort, including all modes of transport (non-motorized and motorized), and will be functional and safe in terms of pedestrian, bicycle and vehicular access, parking, loading and servicing; - fe.
-Is in accordance with the Growth Policy and other relevant adopted plans; - 2f.
-That the site design-properly addresses building orientation, open space, light, sun exposure, views and protection of natural features; and, - 3g.
-That buildings, structures and uses are compatible with adjacent properties and uses in terms of physical design elements such as volume and mass management, building materials, color, open space design, screening and buffering, any applicable use-specific standard, and any other design elements considered important by the City Council.
+Has operating characteristics that are compatible with the surrounding area in terms hours of operation, outdoor lighting, noise, and traffic generation; and - ed.
+Will not have a significant adverse impact on traffic safety or comfort, including all modes of transport (non-motorized and motorized).-; and - fe.
+Is in accordance with the Growth Policy and other relevant adopted plans. - 1.
+That new buildings and structures are located to create a positive relationship with their environment, both urban and natural; - 2f.
+That the site design properly addresses general building orientation, open space, light, sun exposure, views and protection of natural features; - 3g.
+That buildings, structures and uses are compatible with adjacent properties and uses in terms of physical design elements such as volume and mass management, building materials, color, open space design, screening, any applicable use-specific standard, s and any other design elements considered important by the City Council; and - 4h.
+That the overall project will be functional, attractive and safe in terms of pedestrian, bicycle and vehicular access, parking, loading, and servicing.; and

 Proposed amendments are meant to focus evaluating impacts to orderly development of land use, rather than project design.
 Section 20.80.070.H.2.a requires, as part of a conditional use application, that staff verify a proposal meets all zoning standards before it is considered to be a complete application.
 This means that design must be complete on a project before an applicant even knows that the use is approved, which raises risk and cost for development.
 It is also a redundant requirement, any project that requires permitting by the city will necessarily need to be reviewed for zoning in order to receive a building permit or zoning compliance permit.
+While the intent of these amendments is to generalize the review of a conditional use project the section still needs to be clear that the entirety of Title 20 and any approved conditions to a project still need to be adhered to and will be enforced at the building/zoning compliance permit stage of development.